Martha's Table

 Martha's Table (founded in 1980) is a non-profit organization, an active charity and volunteer center in the Washington, D.C., area.

 History

 Martha's Table started in 1980 as a safe place for children to receive free sandwiches and food after school.
 The organization was named after the Martha of The Bible, a follower and friend of Jesus.
-While Martha's Table is not a religiously-based organization, the founders Veronica Maz, a social worker, and Father Horace McKenna, a Jesuit Priest, choose the name "Martha’s Table" to represent the dignity in being the one who serves.
+While Martha's Table is not a religiously based organization, the founders Veronica Maz, a social worker, and Father Horace McKenna, a Jesuit Priest, chose the name "Martha’s Table" to represent the dignity of the one who serves.

 Martha's Table gradually grew to address the additional needs of the community through its onsite early childhood education programs and expanded food distribution programs.

 Veronica Maz (1980–1987)

 Veronica Maz served as the first president and CEO of Martha's Table.
-Maz was a sociology professor at Georgetown when she began working with Jesuit priest, Horace B. McKenna, in an attempt to turn concerns about poverty in the District into action.
+Maz was a sociology professor at Georgetown when she began working with Jesuit priest Horace B. McKenna in an attempt to turn concerns about poverty in the District into action.

-Before founding Martha's Table, Maz worked with McKenna to create S.O.M.E.
-(So Others Might Eat), a soup kitchen to help feed the city's destitute citizens, and House of Ruth, a home for abused and neglected women.
-Maz realized that the city's children were not protected from the violence and drugs plaguing D.C. streets at the time, especially in the dangerous 14th Street corridor.
-She joined with McKenna once more to found Martha's Table, a haven where children could go after school for a meal and a place to read and play.
-In 1980, they named the agency Martha's Table.
-Together, the pair chose the name Martha from the Bible.